-This October, Interface is pleased to present a solo exhibition by Canada-based installation artist, Jenine Marsh.
-Marsh’s exhibition will be accompanied by a newly commissioned composition by Bay Area author, Claudia La Rocco.
+Interface is pleased to present a solo exhibition by Canada-based installation artist, Jenine Marsh.
+Marsh’s exhibition will be accompanied by a newly commissioned text by Bay Area author, Claudia La Rocco.

 Please join us for an opening reception on Friday, October 26th from 6-9 pm where La Rocco will read her new writing and there will be a conversation with both artists.